DenSinH/GC-/src/Core/Flipper/idea.md

 ##### DenSinHToday at 11:38 AM
 but that wont work right?
-cause I wouldnt really be buffering anything in VBOs anymore cause all the data would be in the SSBO
+cause I wouldnt really be buffering anything in VBOs anymore cause all the data would be in the command_SSBO

 ##### phireToday at 11:39 AM
 the VBO would be the index data from CP